-The County’s Low Income Home Energy Assistance Program allows those who meet various income qualifications to apply for bill payment assistance, energy crisis assistance and energy-related home repairs.
+The Low Income Home Energy Assistance Program (LIHEAP) allows those meeting various income qualifications to apply for bill payment assistance, energy crisis assistance and energy-related home repairs.

-Last year’s clients should receive a recertification form within the first week of the heating season, which begins on Oct.
-1. New and returning clients may contact Home Energy Assistance at (609) 989-6858 or 989-6959.
+Last year’s clients should have received a recertification form within the first week of the heating season, which began on Oct.
+1, 2013.
+New clients, as well as returning clients, can contact Home Energy Assistance at (609) 989-6858 or 989-6959.